teddybee-r/GwentOneDeckbuilder/README.md

 # Gwent Deck Builder
-Since you cannot copy my database yet please use Skellige.html
+Since you cannot copy my database yet please use the .html files

 # Work in Progress
 Just wait we're slowly getting there..